sharpchen/sharpchen.github.io/docs/document/Csharp Design Patterns/docs/Behavioural/Observer.md

 ## Motivation

 - To be informed when status changed
 - To be informed when certain things happened.
 - Listen to events and get notified when they occurs

+.NET has following builtin types to perform observer pattern.

 - `INotifyPropertyChanged`
 - `INotifyPropertyChanging`